If you are hesitant on pricing, call our financial aid expert, Jordan, at (701) 319-2079. He will work with you to find help options.

 Environmental Accessibility Adaptations and Environmental Modification are terms that are often used by Medicaid and are another way of describing home modifications.

-Granny Flats, also known as ECHO Units (Elder Cottage Housing Opportunities) are small cottages designed specifically for seniors that can be temporarily put on property that allow the senior to live close to family but have their own space.
+Granny Flats, also known as ECHO Units (Elder Cottage Housing Opportunities) are small cottages designed specifically for seniors that can be temporarily put on property that allows the senior to live close to family but have their own space.

 The options are amazing.
 All you need to do is open the door to fulfilling your dream of aging in place.